superstarlifter/doc/docs/how_to/filter_edit.md

 ## How to save, edit and delete filters

+Save filters to easily reference a view of data that is valuable to you.

 To apply an existing filter, choose from the dropdown:

 <img src="../assets/filter_applied.png"  style="width:200px" class="border"></img>